 About Yarn Weight Categories

 The most common way to distinguish between different types of yarn is by weight.
 If you have knit in the past, or even if you have simply glanced over a knitting pattern in the past, you probably realized the yarn weight is indicated.
-Not surprisingly, the weight of the yarn coincides with the thickness of the pattern.
+Not surprisingly, the yarn weight categories coincide with the thickness of the pattern.
 A pattern that calls for superfine yarn will not be as heavy as one that calls for bulky yarn.
 Always consider the weight of the yarn prior to beginning a pattern, because you will have a good indication of the thickness and texture of the item even before you even cast on.
-Below, we have outlined different yarn weights and how they differ from one another.
+Below, we have outlined a guide to yarn weights and how they differ from one another.

 A Note On Ply